turingschool/mod-0-project-fe/section1/README.md

 You should now be able to log in to GitHub, navigate to your remote project repository and see all the work you did in this section!

+    **_NOTE: I have be committing and pushing my work as I go because I was afraid of forgetting or losing things._**
 ***

 🚀 [Go to Section 2](../section2)